Credit Hour

 Academic Load

-A student must be registered for a minimum of 12 hours to be designated as a full-time student.
-The normal course load for a full-time student during any long semester (spring or fall) is considered to range from 12-18 credit hours which will include all residential courses for credit, correspondence courses (if permitted and approved), noncredit or audit courses and approved courses taken at other institutions.
-Any load exceeding 18 credit hours must be approved by the dean of the college in which the student has declared a major.
-No student may register for more than 21 hours in a fall or spring term.
-Any load exceeding nine credit hours for students working more than 30 hours per week must be approved by the dean of the college in which the student has declared a major.
+Any undergraduate student must be registered for a minimum of 12 hours to be designated as a full-time student.
+The normal course load for a full-time student during each of the fall and spring terms is considered to range from 12-18 credit hours which will include all residential courses for credit, distance-learning courses, noncredit or audit courses, and approved courses taken at other institutions.
+Any load exceeding 18 credit hours must be approved by the dean of the college in which the student has declared a major; however, students may not take more than 24 total hours.

-The normal course load for a full-time student during a short winter term is considered to be three credit hours, which will include all residential courses for credit, correspondence courses (if permitted and approved), noncredit or audit courses and approved courses taken at other institutions.
-Any load exceeding three credit hours must be approved by the dean of the college in which the student has declared a major prior to completion of enrollment.
-The maximum allowable load for mini-terms is three credit hours.
+The normal course load for a full-time student during the summer is 3 to 7 credit hours which will include all residential courses for credit, distance-learning courses, noncredit or audit courses, and approved courses taken at other institutions.
+Any load exceeding 7 credit hours in the summer term must be approved by the dean of the college in which the student has declared a major; however, students may not take more than 12 total hours.

-NOTE: Students may not register for both day and evening classes in any mini-term.
+Students may not register for both day and evening classes in any mini subterm.

 Academic Advisement